PUBNAVETRA · A Purple Wins Instrument

 • Resilience & Risk Management

-Part V · The Boundary
+Part VI · The boundary

 The instrument has a deliberate edge.